 1. Postpartum Depression

 I suffered from postpartum depression pretty severely after the birth of my first child.
 At first, I refused to believe that I had PPD.
 But my midwife and doula finally convinced me that what I was feeling was much more than the “baby blues.”
 My doula suggested that I get in touch with a group of women that had formed a Facebook Group and regularly met for playdates.
-I was hesitant, but I did it, and a week later I took my 3 month old baby to her first playdate.
+I was hesitant, but I did it, and a week later, I took my 3-month-old baby to her first playdate.
 Clearly, my kid did nothing but sleep on my chest, but the women I met there changed my life.
 They helped pull me out of my funk and get me on the right path toward healing.
-I will be forever grateful to them for being my lifeline when I was feeling very lost and alone.
+I will be forever grateful to them for being my lifeline when I felt very lost and alone.

 2. SAHM Isolation

 Becoming a stay-at-home-mom after spending six years as an attorney was quite a shock.
 I was not prepared for how isolating staying at home with an infant could be.
-It was very easy for me to feel depressed, invisible, out of touch with the outside world.
+It was easy for me to feel depressed, invisible, out of touch with the outside world.
 Having a group of moms that I could regularly meet with, if only for an hour once a week, was just enough for me to feel not so alone.
-Plus, as I got to know my mom friends better, we started chatting via text or in our Facebook group and when we were lucky we met for mom’s nights out.
+Plus, as I got to know my mom friends better, we started chatting via text or in our Facebook group, and when we were lucky, we met for mom’s nights out.